Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Kentavious Caldwell-Pope included, take on the Phoenix Suns at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+The Denver Nuggets, Kentavious Caldwell-Pope included, take the court versus the Phoenix Suns at 10:00 PM ET on Friday in the 2023 NBA Playoffs.

 In this piece we'll break down Caldwell-Pope's stats and trends, helping you with your prop bets.